compas-dev/compas_xr_unity_assembly/README.md

     - Download and import Ros# to the project

 ### Android

-Register your Android app with [Firebase](https://firebase.google.com/docs/unity/setup).
+(Unless you wish to test the project with the given credentials, please follow all steps below.
+Otherwise, skip to 7) Register your Android app with [Firebase](https://firebase.google.com/docs/unity/setup).
 1. Create a Unity project in the Firebase console.